top of page

 What happens on International Dance Day?

 One of the day’s special traditions is the annual International Dance Day Message.
 Each year, a renowned dance personality is invited to write an address that’s shared worldwide.
-The first message, in 1982, was given by Henrik Neubauer (1929-2024), a Slovenian opera director, choreographer, professor, doctor and a ballet historian who was active across internationally and wrote 30 books and over 500 articles on opera and ballet.
+The first message, in 1982, was given by Henrik Neubauer (1929-2024), a Slovenian opera director, choreographer, professor, doctor, and ballet historian who was active internationally and wrote 30 books and over 500 articles on opera and ballet.

 A few authors from the previous years